 Vaginal discharge (also known as cervical mucus) before your period is common and provides clues about your body, such as if your period is about to start or if you have a condition such as fibroids.
-Uterine Fibroids significantly affect various aspects of your menstrual cycle, including the characteristics of vaginal discharge such as color, consistency, scent, and the amount of discharge.
+For some, the presence of fibroids can significantly affect various aspects of your menstrual cycle, including the characteristics of vaginal discharge such as color, consistency, scent, and the amount of discharge.

 If you want to know whether fibroids are causing your symptoms, our symptom checker below can help you determine whether you should consult a fibroid specialist.